-We follow the PBIS (Positive Behavioral Intervention and Support Plan) as our discipline plan.
+We use the PBIS framework to guide our discipline plan.
 The focus of this plan is to create a positive school climate that fosters an environment that is responsible, respectful, and safe.
 School administrators have the broad discretion to determine consequences for student misconduct at the school level.
 The range of consequences for misconduct that can be assigned may include without limitation: student conference, warning, parent conference, lunch detention, bus suspension, in school time out, out of school suspension, and alternative school placement.
 A student could be referred to a disciplinary tribunal which may result in long-term suspension, alternative school placement or expulsion.
 Law enforcement and/or school social workers may be contacted if necessary.
-Behavior Intervention Plans may be implemented for any special needs situations.
-A student who has behavior referrals or receives disciplinary actions may be dismissed from participating in, but not limited to, field day, school dances, after-school activities and clubs, field trips, recess, or any activity the administration deems appropriate.
+Behavior Intervention Plans may be implemented for any special need's situations.
+A student who has behavior referrals or receives disciplinary actions may be dismissed from participating in, but not limited to-- field day, school dances, after-school activities and clubs, field trips, recess, or any activity the administration deems appropriate.